Back pain: Diagnosis

 Initial assessment of back pain consists of a history and physical examination.
 Important characterizing features of back pain include location, duration, severity, history of prior back pain and possible trauma.
 Other important components of the patient history include age, physical trauma, prior history of cancer, fever, weight loss, urinary incontinence, progressive weakness or expanding sensory changes, which can indicate a medically urgent condition.
+Functional disability related to back pain can be quantified using validated questionnaires such as the Oswestry Disability Index (ODI).

 Physical examination of the back should assess for posture and deformities.
 Pain elicited by palpating certain structures may be helpful in localizing the affected area.
 A neurologic exam is needed to assess for changes in gait, sensation and motor function.

 Determining if there are radicular symptoms, such as pain, numbness or weakness that radiate down limbs, is important for differentiating between central and peripheral causes of back pain.
 The straight leg test is a maneuver used to determine the presence of lumbosacral radiculopathy, which occurs when there is irritation in the nerve root that causes neurologic symptoms such as numbness and tingling.
 Non-radicular back pain is most commonly caused by injury to the spinal muscles or ligaments, degenerative spinal disease or a herniated disc.
 Disc herniation and foraminal stenosis are the most common causes of radiculopathy.

 Imaging of the spine and laboratory tests is not recommended during the acute phase.
 This assumes that there is no reason to expect that the patient has an underlying problem.
 In most cases, the pain subsides naturally after several weeks.
 People who seek diagnosis through imaging are typically less likely to receive a better outcome than are those who wait for the condition to resolve.